How to remove ThiefBot malware from the Android operating system?

 Damage | Stolen personal information (private messages, logins/passwords, etc.), decreased device performance, battery is drained quickly, decreased Internet speed, huge data losses, monetary losses, stolen identity (malicious apps might abuse communication apps). |

 Basbanke, SpyMax, Cerberus, Anubis and Eventbot are some examples of other Android-specific malware.
-Malicious programs can have a broad range of heinous functionalities that can enable likewise varied misuse.
-Regardless of how malware operates, its end-goal is always the same - to generate revenue for the developers / cyber criminals behind it.
+These malicious programs can have a broad range of dangerous functionality that can enable likewise varied misuse.
+Regardless of how malware operates, its purpose is identical: to generate revenue for the developers/cyber criminals responsible.

 How did ThiefBot infiltrate my device?